gvwilson/thirdbit/src/fiction/makers-return/index.md

 "One of the lights is out in 1-C."

 He nodded without taking his eyes off the displays in front of him.
-There was more gray in his hair, she noticed, and judging from the smudge of beard on his cheeks he had been awake for at least a couple of days.
+Judging from the smudge of beard on his cheeks he had been awake for at least a couple of days, and there was a little more gray in his hair.

 She sat in her usual chair and buckled herself in.
 "How long was I asleep?" she asked